How to Handle “I’m Bored” During the School Holidays (Without Losing Your Patience)

 5. Create an “Activity Shelf”

 Instead of being the storage unit for ideas in your head, make ideas visible.
+This is similar to the boredom jar idea.
+Make sure it is visible and easy to reach.

 An activity shelf might include: